Capital Construction Updates

 2025/2026 Refresh & Reutilization Projects

+Due to multiple unanticipated projects and the costs of those projects, the 2025/2026 Refresh & Reutilization projects have been placed on hold.
 UMaine Space & Capital Management Services (SCMS) received over 100 project submissions for the 2025/2026 Refresh & Reutilization Annual Call.
 This initiative aims to enhance the overall user experience of academic, research, and student-facing spaces across campus, improving student outcomes, cost recovery, external visibility, and institutional reputation.
 SCMS is now reviewing, scoping, and estimating the projects submitted.
-In March, the Space Committee will review the submitted projects and recommend which projects will proceed by the end of April of this year.
-Projects are scored utilizing a predetermined rubric weighing that assists in evaluating and prioritizing projects.
+The Space Committee reviewed the submitted projects and recommended which will proceed by April.
+Projects were scored utilizing a predetermined rubric to evaluate and prioritize projects.
 The rubric criteria include equity, functionality & deferral consequences, operational efficiency, first impressions, visibility & historical significance, and adaptability.

 Rendering Provided by UM Space & Capital Management Services